 - Adam Ant's Prince Charming Costume and a catsuit worn in 1972 by Mick Jagger,

 - an 11-metre high Chihuly glass chandelier in the Museum's entrance hall (pictured).

-The Museum also boasts three excellent cafeterias (don't miss the main cafe, housed in a series of opulently designed rooms) and gift shop.
+The Museum also boasts excellent cafeterias (don't miss the main cafe housed in a series of opulently designed rooms, and the Garden cafe, a hidden oasis in the centre of the museum) and a gift shop.

 The Victoria and Albert is the place to visit for all those who consider themselves stylish!

 when?
 Daily 10am to 5.45pm (10pm on Fridays).
 Closed 24-26 Dec.

 £$€¥ Free, although some temporary exhibitions and displays may have an admission charge.

 West London's Wembley Stadium is the most famous sporting venue in the world.